 Indeed, we felt that we had received the sentence of death.
 But that was to make us rely not on ourselves but on God who raises the dead.
 He delivered us from such a deadly peril, and he will deliver us.
 On him we have set our hope that he will deliver us again.

 Creating boundaries is a major step in ending codependent and enabling behaviors.
 These boundaries assist the addict in their recovery by allowing them to see the path of destruction and hurt they are causing.
 Without consequences, it is easy to continue along that path.
 Dr. Jay left us with suggested scripture on creating positive boundaries and enforcing consequences:

 - Hebrews 12:34

 - Ezekiel 33:1-10

-For more information from Dr. Jay and other speakers, visit our Winning the Battle Over Addiction Facebook page.
+For more information from Dr. Jay and other speakers, such as this topic on codependency and enabling, visit our Winning the Battle Over Addiction Facebook page.
 All of the audio and PowerPoints from the May 2013 conference have been made available to the public.